-181. - Add a sketch in this plane.
+181. - Add a sketch in the new plane.
 Use "Convert Entities" to project the top outside edge and make a Helix defined by Pitch and Revolution using 0.2" for pitch and 2.5 revolutions.
-Make sure the Start Angle is at 0 degrees.
+Make sure the Start Angle is set at 0 degrees.

 182. - Rotate to a Right View and add the following sketch in the "Right Plane" to be the Profile of the thread.
-Be sure to add a Pierce relation between the profile and the helix at the end of the construction line.
-Exit the sketch and make a sweep feature using the previous helix and this profile.
+For the vertical line we'll use a Midpoint Line, the point at the middle of the line will be used to add a horizontal relation to the arc's center, and a Pierce relation to the helix.
+Exit the sketch and make a sweep using the helix and the profile.